Jupyter Notebook

 print(python_version())

-Set environment variables to connect to Wizata
+Then, set your environment variables to connect to Wizata

 %env WIZATA_TENANT_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx